Segway Ninebot S Review

 Conclusion

-The Segway Ninebot S is one heck of a machine.
+The Segway Ninebot S is one of our favorite hoverboards.
 With its robust tires and ample wheel diameter, it is like the monster truck of hoverboards.
 However, it's fairly agile as well.
-Add to this a comfortable standing platform, powerful motors, and a long-lasting battery, and we feel comfortable recommending this sweet machine to all comers, especially those who intend to put in the miles on this platform.
+Add to this a comfortable standing platform, powerful motors, and a long-lasting battery, and we feel comfortable recommending this sweet machine, especially to those who intend to put in the miles.